tarekziade/youtube-test/README.rst

 using Python 2, you need to use the binary version of mitmproxy because the Python 2 version is outdated.

+You also need to make sure you have all the mozbase packages in your environment against the latest mozilla-central.

 Record
 ------